snimishgoa/Session8Assignment4/README.md

 to loop over the array values which we have added.
 Create a drop-down list and access values from service.
 Use ngIf to hide the table unless you add the values in the array.
 Show only if the length of an array is > 0

+## Output

+Program output is captured in file Screenshot_output.png